-The Company has a 68% interest in the Kipawa project, through the Kipawa Rare Earth Joint Venture ("SCCK").
-Investissement Quebec holds the remaining 32% interest.
+The Company has a 68% interest in the Kipawa project, through the Kipawa Rare Earth Joint Venture, with Investissement Quebec holding the remaining 32% interest.
 The project is part of the 73 claims (43.03 km2) of the Kipawa-Zeus project.
-Claims that are not part of the Kipawa project are wholly owned by the Company.
+Claims that are not part of the Kipawa project are wholly owned by the Company (Zeus project).
 The project is located in the Témiscamingue region of Quebec, 140 km south of Rouyn-Noranda and 90 km northeast of North Bay, Ontario.